-Clas Ohlson sources products from more than 700 suppliers in Europe and 750 manufacturers in Asia.
-The proportion of direct purchases was 41 per cent in 2016/17.
-Almost 70 per cent of all our products are manufactured in Asia, predominantly in China, which is our largest purchasing market, where we also have our own buyers.
+Clas Ohlson sources products from 730 suppliers in Europe and 630 manufacturers in Asia.
+About 70 per cent of all our products are manufactured in Asia, predominantly in China, which is our largest purchasing market, where we also have our own buyers.

 Close cooperation with suppliers